 The performance evaluation of the Board, its Committees and directors is undertaken by the Chairman and implemented in collaboration with the Committee Chairmen.
-The 2014 Board evaluation was conducted by way of a discussion between the Chairman and each of the directors.
-The independent non-executive directors met separately to review the Chairman's performance and provide feedback to him.
-Following formal performance evaluation, the Chairman confirms that the performance of non-executive directors continues to be effective and demonstrates their commitment to the role.
+The 2015 Board evaluation was conducted by way of a discussion between the Chairman and each of the directors.
+The non-executive directors met separately during the year to review the Chairman's performance and provide feedback to him.
+Following formal performance evaluation, the Chairman confirms that the performance of the non-executive director continues to be effective and demonstrates commitment to the role.